buseuslu/wellnest/README.md

 Project-4

 ## Goal
 To build a full-stack application with a backend and front-end by using a Python Flask API and serving data from a Postgres database.
+I worked with another student to create the app.

 ## About WellNest - An Overview